AbhishekPednekar84/covid19-tracker-karnataka/README.md

 1. [Deploying a React application on a Linux server](https://codedisciples.in/react-deployment.html)
 2. [Continuous Deployment with Travis CI and DigitalOcean](https://codedisciples.in/travis-digitalocean.html)

+### Customization
+To customize this site for a different Indian state/UT, refer to the [wiki](https://github.com/AbhishekPednekar84/covid19-tracker-karnataka/wiki/State-based-Customization).

 ---

 ### Screenshot